MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/manage-pipelines-with-azure-cli.md

 ### How do I skip a stage in a pipeline run?

-You can use the `az rest` command to use the Azure DevOps REST API to skip a stage in a pipeline run using the `stagesToSkip` parameter.
+You can use the `az rest` command to use the `run pipeline` Azure DevOps REST API to skip a stage in a pipeline run using the `stagesToSkip` parameter.

 For example: